tddg/ds5110-spring23/index.md

 analytics frameworks, cloud data systems (cloud storage, cloud-native data processing), and machine learning systems.
-A major component of this course is hands-on programming using scalable analytics tools and cloud resources on Amazon Web Services (AWS).
+A major component of this course is hands-on programming using scalable analytics tools and cloud resources on Amazon Web Services (AWS) and Google Cloud.

 ## Lecture Info